 At every stage, you will be kept up-to-date with the process of the review.

-b) It doesn't meet the threshold
+- It does not meet the threshold

 The Police and Crime Commissioner (PCC) also has an independent role.
 It is their duty to oversee the reviews, report on the number of applications made, and the number of cases investigated.
 The PCC has been involved at every stage of the process in implementing the new legislation.